sheygs/nim-game/README.md

 4. Then, the first player plays again, and so on.
 The game ends when a player leaves no sticks in the heap.
 5. The player who takes the last stick or sticks, wins.
 Or, said otherwise, the player who first cannot make a move, loses.

-In this exercise sheet, you will develop a program that will permit playing the game.
+You will develop a program that will permit playing the game.
 Centrally, this should permit a human to play against a computer, but, ultimately should support playing any type of player against any type of player (i.e. `human-vs-human`, `human-vs-computer`, `computer-vs-computer`), with any of them being able to play first.The following diagram explains the structure of the software that we are aiming for:

 ![Nim Game Architecture](./game_architecture.png)